wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 = TROUBLESHOOTING: =

-* Do not use both plugins at the same time.
+* Do not use both plugins at the same time!

 * [My Others WordPress Plugins](//slangji.wordpress.com/plugins/)
  * [WP Overview (lite)](//wordpress.org/plugins/wp-overview-lite/)